dexters-analytics/data_blog/content/about.md

 I'm a nerd 🤓 when it comes to automating data manipulation - there's something intoxicating about the process of wrangling data using `code`, it's simply amazing!

-I find immense satisfaction in determining the shape data needs to be in, then programmatically crafting a solution to translate the raw-data into something useful.
+I find immense satisfaction in determining the shape data needs to be in, then programmatically crafting a solution to transform the raw-data into something useful.

 ### R-CENTRIC